Request More Information Application Process

 Please note that we cannot accept licensure tests from other states.
 To receive a PEL with an elementary teaching endorsement, you must take the tests offered through ILTS.

 2. Content-Related Course Work

 Chances are good that you have already completed all necessary content-related course work as part of your bachelor's degree.
 To be eligible for a PEL with an elementary teaching endorsement, you must show that you have a broad background in several different subject areas (many colleges have similar requirements simply to graduate).

 When you apply to the MSEd program, our licensure manager will review your transcripts to see if you need to complete any extra course work to satisfy these requirements.
 Any such extra courses are referred to as "deficiencies."
 If admitted to the program, you will see the licensure manager's transcript review showing any extra "deficiency" courses that you will be required to take.

 "Deficiency" courses must be taken at Northwestern and do not count toward the completion of the master's degree.
 Please note that these course are not requirements for entry into our program; they are requirements for licensure.

 Please view the General Education Requirement worksheet so that you have an approximate idea of what to expect from the official transcript review.
 Requirements listed on this document are subject to change without notice.
-If you are admitted to the MSEd Program, please be sure to verify all "deficiency" courses with our certification manager.
+If you are admitted to the MSEd Program, please be sure to verify all "deficiency" courses with our licensure manager.